xzel23/utility/README.md

 ## Changes

+### 15.0.1 (in progress)

+- added data.Converter interface
+- added fx.PropertyConverter class to convert properties to properties of different types
+- the Controls fluent builder interface supports bidirectional binding the selected state of ToggleButton and CheckBox instances to boolean properties

 ### 15.0.0

 - BREAKING: font handling has been refactored for both AWT and JavaFX.
 Use FontUtil to get Font instances.